music-non-stop/music_non_stop/README.md

   - [Game](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmusic-non-stop.github.io%2Fmusic_non_stop%2Fgame.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
   - [Feedbackform](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmusic-non-stop.github.io%2Fmusic_non_stop%2Ffeedbackform.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - [Lighthouse chrome devtool](/documentation/doc-image/lighthouse.webp)
-- No warning or errors present in Dev Tools.
+- There are three errors present in devtool:
+ - In index.js:40
+   -  Uncaught TypeError: Cannot read properties of null (reading 'addEventListener')
+ - In instructions.js:6 and 13
+   -  Uncaught ReferenceError: pauseTimer is not defined
+   -  instructions.js:13 Uncaught ReferenceError: startTimer is not defined
 - [JSHint](https://jshint.com/about/) was used to validate the JavaScript.
 We use the ES6 class property syntax for concise method declarations.
 Some tools may flag this as invalid, but it is fully supported in modern JavaScript environments.
 This project uses modern JavaScript (ES6+), including class properties and arrow functions for concise methods and proper `this` scoping.
 While some tools may flag this syntax, it is fully supported in modern environments.
 For compatibility with older browsers, consider using a transpiler like Babel.
 Result: **PASS**.

 ### Validation Notes